bkimball-livefront/github-sandbox/merge-conflicts/delete-vs-modify/MergeConflicts-Delete-Modify.md

 - Critical for maintaining clean project structure during team collaboration

 **What to expect**:
-1. Create a file and commit it to main
+1. Start with the provided file already committed to main
-2. Make one branch that modifies the file
+2. Create a feature branch and modify the file
-3. Make another branch that deletes the file entirely
+3. Switch back to main and delete the file
-4. Attempt to merge and encounter the delete/modify conflict
+4. Attempt to merge main into your feature branch and encounter the delete/modify conflict
 5. Learn to read Git's delete/modify conflict messages
 6. Practice resolving by choosing to keep or remove the file
 7. Understand the implications of each choice